AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 **Figure 10**: The above is a bird's-eye view of the portion of the apparatus in which flow diverts between the flow accumulator and the peristaltic pump.

-**[Instead of explaining everything first and then plopping some images below the explanation for the reader to figure out, could you weave the image into your explanation to make it more seamless?
-Use your figures effectively.]**

 #### Flow Accumulator Modifications